MikeBeradino/cellular_automata/README.md

 # cellular_automata

 Wolfram cellular automata generator that will output vector files(pdf) for laser cutting.
 Written in Processing.

+The sketch allows for the:
+-	Selection of stroke width.
+-	Selection of 2 stroke values red/black (cutting and etching)
+-	Selection cell size.
+-	Output multiple files.

 ![box_small](https://user-images.githubusercontent.com/12630009/58217739-be085a80-7cc9-11e9-8d34-9f10e414a68c.jpg)